gitlabhq/gitlabhq/doc/development/automatic_ce_ee_merge.md

 # Automatic CE->EE merge

 Commits pushed to CE `master` are automatically merged into EE `master` roughly every 5 minutes.
-Changes are merged using the `ours` merge strategy in the context of EE.
+Changes are merged using the `recursive=ours` merge strategy in the context of EE.
 This means that any merge conflicts are resolved by taking the EE changes and discarding the CE changes.
 This removes the need for resolving conflicts or reverting changes, at the cost of **absolutely requiring** EE merge requests to be created whenever a CE merge request causes merge conflicts.
 Failing to do so can result in changes not making their way into EE.

 ## Always create an EE merge request if there are conflicts